-Check the free play of the drive chain and adjust as necessary.
+Check the free play of the drive chain and adjust if necessary.

-Check for damaged or missing O-rings and rollers.
+Check for damaged or missing O-rings or and rollers.

-Check the sprocket axle and pinion for distortion, excessive wear or other damage.
+Check the sprocket axel and pinion for distortion, excessive wear or other damages.

-Good Replace
+1. Good 2.
+Replace

 NOTICE Replace the chain and sprockets together to prevent rapid chain and sprocket wear.
 Install a new retaining ring each time the engine sprocket is removed.